jadecobra/python_tdd_exercises/source/sleep duration.rst

                    f'{wake_hour-sleep_hour}:{wake_minute-sleep_minute}:00'
                )

-  we get another :doc:`AssertionError` in the terminal since we have not yet updated ``test_duration_calculation`` with the new format
+  I get another :doc:`AssertionError` in the terminal since I have not yet updated ``test_duration_calculation`` with the new format
-* we will randomly get an :doc:`AssertionError` for ``test_duration_when_given_hours_and_minutes``.
-Since we are using random integers for hours and minutes, there will be instances where the ``wake_hour`` is earlier than the ``sleep_hour`` leading to a negative number for example,
+* I will randomly get an :doc:`AssertionError` for ``test_duration_when_given_hours_and_minutes``.
+Since I are using random integers for hours and minutes, there will be instances where the ``wake_hour`` is earlier than the ``sleep_hour`` leading to a negative number for example,

   .. code-block:: python

        E       AssertionError: '-1 day, 14:01:00' != '-9:-59:00'

-  here, our expected values are still based on the how we calculated the duration earlier, subtracting the hour from hour and minute from minute independently.
+  here, the expected values are still based on the how I calculated the duration earlier, subtracting the hour from hour and minute from minute independently.
 * update the calculation to be more accurate by using the ``get_datetime_object`` function from ``sleep_duration.py``

   .. code-block:: python